tomassedovic/quicksilver-roguelike/README.md

 ### Drawing text

-The text is black, so we need to change the window's background to make it visible.
+Our text is black, so we need to change the window's background to make it visible.
 Let's do that and draw the text:

 ```rust